Parabolic dynamics and Anisotropic Banach spaces: Abstract

 \section{Abstract}

 We investigate the relation between the distributions appearing in the study of ergodic averages of parabolic flows (e.g. in the work of Flaminio-Forni) and the ones appearing in the study of the statistical properties of hyperbolic dynamical systems (i.e. the eigendistributions of the transfer operator).
 In order to avoid, as much as possible, technical issues that would cloud the basic idea, we limit ourselves to a simple flow on the torus.
-Our main result is that, roughly, the growth of ergodic averages of a parabolic flows is controlled by the eigenvalues of a suitable transfer operator associated to the renormalising dynamics.
+Our main result is that, roughly, the growth of ergodic averages (and the characterization of coboundary regularity) of a parabolic flows is controlled by the eigenvalues of a suitable transfer operator associated to the renormalizing dynamics.
 The conceptual connection that we illustrate is expected to hold in considerable generality.

 \keywords{Horocycle flows, quantitative equidistribution, quantitative mixing, spectral theory, transfer operator.} \subjclass[2000]{37A25, 37A30, 37C10, 37C40, 37D40}